awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 You can connect to an instance from the Amazon EC2 console by selecting the instance and choosing to connect using EC2 Instance Connect\.
 Instance Connect handles the permissions and provides a successful connection\.

 **Note**
 To connect using the console, the instance must have a public IP address \(IPv4 or IPv6\)\.
+**Limitation**
+The Safari browser is currently not supported for EC2 Instance Connect\.

 **To connect to your instance using EC2 Instance Connect from the Amazon EC2 console**